Eugenio Morel

 Eugenio Félix Morel Bogado (born 2 February 1950) is a former Paraguayan professional footballer who played as a left forward.

-He has been characterized as a very fast, talented left-footed player who scored many goals playing the left forward position.
+He has been characterized as a talented left-footed player who scored many goals playing the left forward position.

 Childhood and youth

 Morel was seven years old when his family decided to go to Argentina in 1957.

 With other hopes in the great Buenos Aires, he started to practice football which eventually will become his living for many years to come.

 Career

 Morel played his first games in Racing Club in Argentina in 1969, showing his quality in the tough Argentine football leagues.
 He had his debut in the first division league in 1970.
 Other teams he played for include Talleres de Remedios de Escalada (1972), Ingeniero White from Banderaló, Libertad of Paraguay (1974 to 1979), Argentinos Juniors (1980 to 1981), San Lorenzo de Almagro (1982), Cerro Porteño of Asunción (1983) and Oriente Petrolero of Bolivia (1984).

 Later on he played for clubs of the countryside of Paraguay between 1986 and 1987 and also had brief stints at O'Higgins of Chile (1987); Tacuary (1989); Club 2 de Febrero and Club 3 de Mayo of Capiatá and Club 8 de Diciembre of Fernando de la Mora.
 He retired at the age of 46.

 One of his most memorable goals happened at the 1979 Copa América, when he scored a bicycle kick goal against Brazil in the Estadio Defensores del Chaco in Asunción.
 The goal allowed Paraguay to advance to the finals and eventually win the Copa America tournament for the second time in history.